Doing business in Colombia as an expat, it’s always best practice to know where potential pitfalls for new companies lie.

 5. Contract Enforcement

 Last but not least, making sure contracts are enforced with clients is crucial to your business’ success.
-Especially important to B2B enterprises, enforcing contracts is complicated in Colombia, as the courts system is very slow.
+Especially important to B2B enterprises, enforcing contracts is complicated in Colombia, as the court system is very slow.

 If you have a case of insolvency for a client’s side, for example, the timeframe for a full resolution of this can be up to 20 months.
-Once again, Colombian bureaucracy comes back to haunt as procedurally-heavy steps for enforcing contracts with the full force of the law have been known to take four years.
+Once again, Colombian bureaucracy comes back to haunt us as procedurally-heavy steps for enforcing contracts with the full force of the law have been known to take four years.

-As a country with fast economic growth and a relatively skilled workforce, Colombia has a lot of untapped potential for foreign investors to utilize.
+As a country with fast economic growth and a relatively skilled workforce, Colombia has a lot of untapped potentials for foreign investors to utilize.
 There are some clear drawbacks and hindrances to doing business, and in moments of difficulty, it’s always best to have an experienced business services consultant in your corner.